lvgl/lvgl/docs/porting/disp.rst

 To set the resolution of the display after creation use :cpp:expr:`lv_disp_set_res(disp, hor_res, ver_res)`

-It’s not mandatory to use the whole display for LVGL, however in some cases the physical resolution is important.
+It's not mandatory to use the whole display for LVGL, however in some cases the physical resolution is important.
 For example the touchpad still sees the whole resolution and the values needs to be converted to the active LVGL display area.
 So the physical resoltution and the offset